kubernetes-sigs/kueue/site/content/en/docs/tasks/run_python_jobs.md

 "kubectl get pods" to see pods
 ```

-You'll be able to almost immediately see the MiniCluster job admitted to the queue:
+You'll be able to almost immediately see the MiniCluster job admitted to the local queue:

 ```bash
 kubectl get queue